UCF Knights men's soccer: Stadium

-The Knights play their home games at the UCF Soccer and Track Stadium which is a part of Knights Plaza, located on the north end of UCF's main campus in Orlando, Florida.
+The Knights play their home games at the UCF Soccer and Track Stadium which is a part of Knights Plaza, located on the north end of UCF's main campus east of Orlando, Florida.
 The soccer field is made of natural grass and measures 347 ft x 200 ft.

 In 2011, the stadium was heavily renovated, boasting a 2,000 seat capacity with a new 1,475-seat stand, press box, 7500 sqft clubhouse, restrooms and new entrance on the west side of the facility.
 The original 500-seat stand was retained as a visitors' stand.